Recycling and Sustainability for Gardeners Shadwell

 Our approach for gardeners in Shadwell focuses on separating waste at source.
 We follow the boroughs' approach to waste separation—putting food waste, paper and cardboard, glass, metal and mixed recycling into clearly labelled streams—so material can be reused or treated correctly.
 By emphasising segregation on-site we increase the proportion of material diverted from landfill and support local recycling facilities.
 This saves energy and reduces transport-related emissions.

-Segregated garden waste streams and recycling containers at a worksite We have set an ambitious recycling percentage target across our operations: to recycle 75% of all garden and site waste within three years, with an interim 50% milestone in the first 12 months.
+A landscaped garden area featuring a neatly maintained lawn with lush, green grass, bordered by a variety of blooming flower beds with pink, red, and white flowers.
+Three individuals are actively involved in gardening tasks: one standing, wearing a sleeveless top and teal trousers, and two others kneeling or crouching, tending to the flower beds and soil.
+Behind them, a dense row of mature conifer trees provides a natural, green backdrop, casting gentle shade over the garden.
+The outdoor space appears well-kept and suitable for gardening services, showcasing a vibrant, healthy environment with natural tones and textures, ideal for sustainable landscaping or lawn care efforts.
+The scene suggests a community or residential garden in the Shadwell area, aligning with local environmental and gardening practices promoted by Gardeners Shadwell.
+We have set an ambitious recycling percentage target across our operations: to recycle 75% of all garden and site waste within three years, with an interim 50% milestone in the first 12 months.
 That target includes composting green waste, diverting inert materials to reinstatement, and sending reusable items to charity.
 Working with local transfer stations helps us keep materials in the circular economy and ensures traceability from pickup to processing.

 Practical Eco-friendly Waste Disposal Area